 The safety of our students, faculty and staff is a top priority at the University of Idaho.

-Notices and announcements such as school closures, and emergency notifications pertaining to the Harbor Center and North Idaho College will be communicated via the UI Coeur d'Alene main phone number (recording) and, if appropriate, via local media outlets.
+Notices and announcements such as school closures, and emergency notifications pertaining to the Harbor Center and North Idaho College will be communicated via the U of I Coeur d'Alene main phone number (recording) and, if appropriate, via local media outlets.

 There are three main locations at which classes meet: